-1. There shall be a Remuneration Committee the members of which shall consist of five persons external to the College (not being the President, members of Governing Body in any category or other employees of the College).
+1. There shall be a Remuneration Committee the members of which shall consist of five persons not in receipt of any financial benefit of whatsoever nature from the College or in any other way subject to any conflict of interest in relation to the workings of the Remuneration Committee.
 The President, the Principal Bursar (who shall be secretary of the committee) and the Finance Bursar shall be entitled to attend all meetings and address the committee but not to vote.
 One of the members of the Committee shall be appointed to act as Chair for the Committee.
 Members of the Committee shall be appointed for a maximum period of five years.
 Anyone who has completed such a period may not be reappointed until after a further period of three years.

-2. It shall be the business of this Committee to determine, subject to the provisions of the statutes, the stipends and allowances of the President, College Officers, Fellows and Lecturers.
-In receiving the recommendations of this Committee, the Governing Body may choose to accept recommendations without modification or, subject to information about the financial circumstances of the College or other good cause, to determine levels of stipends and allowances lower than those recommended by the Committee.
+2. It shall be the business of this Committee to determine, subject to the provisions of the Statutes, the College remuneration (including stipends, allowances, and benefits whether in cash or in kind) of the President, College Officers, and Fellows.
+In receiving the recommendations of this Committee, the Governing Body may choose to accept recommendations without modification or, subject to information about the financial circumstances of the College or other good cause, to determine levels of such remuneration lower than those recommended by the Committee.

-BY-LAW XX - FINANCE COMMITTEE
+BY-LAW XX FINANCE & ESTATES COMMITTEE